6192dp/6192dp/README.md

 Hi, I'm DP 👋

-* Frontend developer at Wander Innovation.
-Getting my hands dirty with Gatsby and GraphQL
+* A Senior Frontend Engineer at [ggwp.com](http://ggwp.com/)

-* Previously a senior front-end dev at Nostragamus.
-Helped build and maintain https://app.nostragamus.in and its iOS version
+* Previously helped build https://app.nostragamus.in and its iOS version

-* Building stuff using React.js since few years now
+* Experienced in React.js, React Native and Flutter